zuozhenggh/learning-library/data-management-library/database-consolidation/dms/validate-and-run/validate-migration.md

 ## Introduction

 This lab walks you through the steps to validate a migration prior to running it.
 Before you can run a job with a migration resource in OCI Database Migration, the migration resource must be validated.
-The validation job will check that all associated database and GoldenGate environments are correctly set up.
+The validation job will check that all associated database environments are correctly set up.

 Estimated Lab Time: 20 minutes